aternosorg/armarius/README.md

 Note that the `length` parameter passed to `EntryDataReader.read` is the length of the compressed data read from the file.
 Since this data is decompressed, the size of the returned chunk might differ.

-Also note that an empty chunk returned `EntryDataReader.read` does not necessarily indicate that all data has been read.
+Also note that an empty chunk returned from `EntryDataReader.read` does not necessarily indicate that all data has been read.
 After all data was read, null will be returned instead.

 ### Writing archives

 New archives can be created using a [WriteArchive](src/Archive/WriteArchive.js) object.
-The [WriteArchive](src/Archive/WriteArchive.js) constructor needs to be passed a function that generate new [EntrySource](src/Archive/EntrySource/EntrySource.js) objects when needed.
+The [WriteArchive](src/Archive/WriteArchive.js) constructor needs to be passed a function that generates new [EntrySource](src/Archive/EntrySource/EntrySource.js) objects when needed.

 Additionally, a [WriteArchiveOptions](src/Options/WriteArchiveOptions.js) object can be passed: